rspockframework/rspock/README.md

 cart.products.first == product
 ```

 The Then block describes the response from the stimulus.
-Any comparison done in the Then block is transformed to assert_equal / refute_equal under the hood.
+Any comparison operators used in the Then block (`==` or `!=`) is transformed to assert_equal / refute_equal under the hood.
 By convention, the LHS operand is considered the actual value, while the RHS operand is considered the expected value.

 #### Expect Block